 I don’t fault them for it; it’s human nature.
 But suffice it to say, they will expect the same, discounted rate.
 They would even feel hard done by to learn that they would have to pay full price.
 Discounting pricing becomes a slippery slope for us the business owner, to say the least.

 Weddings are a luxury good, priced accordingly

 Weddings are expensive, but there is a reason for that, too.
 A wedding is one of life’s luxuries.
 No-one needs one, or should have any expectation that they should be ‘affordable for all’, like a public service.
 Weddings average out at $40k in the Bay Area because that’s simply what it costs to pull the event together.

-All you really need in order to get legally wed is a license, an officiant to conduct the ceremony, and a witness.
+All you need to get legally wed is a license, an officiant to conduct the ceremony, and a witness.
 This was the route I personally went down.
 The whole shebang costing less than $200, yet I am just as married with absolutely zero regrets!
 I had no wedding dress, no photographer, no reception, no guests.
 A wedding is an entirely different prospect.
 So be prepared to pay for the dream you have envisioned for yourself, no matter how ‘small’ or ‘simple’ you may believe it is.

 When you book an established wedding vendor, you’re working with a luxury service provider.
 So, rather than comparing it to your regular, non-wedding goods and services, enjoy it for what it is.
 A wedding is a bit of a dream that you’ll look back on in the years to come like it was surreal.
 It’s OK to live into the fairytale.
 Share those memories and photographs with your children and grandchildren, because they are all you will have to take away from it.

 So how do you negotiate with a wedding photographer?